How to grow and care for night-scented stock

 Advice on growing and caring for night-scented stock, in our Grow Guide.

-Night-scented stock, also known as Grecian stock or evening stock, is a hardy annual plant that brings old-fashioned pretty delicacy and gorgeous fragrance to an informal or cottage garden flower border.
+Night-scented stock, also known as evening stock, is a hardy annual plant that brings old-fashioned pretty delicacy and gorgeous fragrance to an informal or cottage garden flower border.
 Its white, lilac, or pink simple four-petalled flowers, borne on slender grey green stems with long narrow leaves, give off a strong sweet perfume in late evening, making them extremely attractive to night-flying moths.
 They work well in a border as well as in pots, and can be cut for indoor flower displays.
-Night-scented stock flowers flowers are edible, and can be added to salads.
+The flowers of night-scented stock, and also those of the related stock flower (Matthiola incana) are edible and can be added to salads.

 How to grow night scented stock